MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 ------------------------

 There is only one buffer and the display panel continuously refreshes its content on this MCU buffer.
-Consequently, the display panel can show incomplete frames and partial drawings because the refresh cannot be stopped, instead of seeing the entire frame at once.
+Consequently, the display panel can show incomplete frames and partial drawings since the drawings can be done during the refresh cycle of the display panel.
 This is the notion of **direct buffer**.
-For more static display-based applications, and/or to save memory, this buffer mode is recommended.
+This buffer mode is recommended for static display-based applications and/or to save memory.

 In this mode, the *flush* step has no meaning (there is only one buffer).